jsdealy/latin/miscellae/guideToLatinConversation.md

 It does not concern you.

-I am not sorry for hav-
+I am not sorry for having done it.
-ing done it.

 What! you dared do
 that?